google-parfait/tensorflow-federated/docs/federated_learning.md

 [Converters for Keras](#converters-for-keras) section below.
 These wrappers handle the aggregation of model updates as well as any metrics defined for the model automatically.
-However, it may still be useful to understand how aggregation is handled for a general `tff.learning.Model`.
+However, it may still be useful to understand how aggregation is handled for a general `tff.learning.models.VariableModel`.

 There are always at least two layers of aggregation in federated learning: local on-device aggregation, and cross-device (or federated) aggregation: